By Rachel Neifeld, RD, CDN

 - If not in the mood for something sweet, try mixing together ½ an avocado with 2 tablespoons cream cheese to get a high calorie, savory spread filled with healthy fats and B vitamins.

-8:00 am: Oatmeal made with whole milk, dried fruit and nuts or nut butter + Luna bar.
-One cup soy milk to drink.
+8:00 am: Oatmeal made with whole milk, dried fruit, and nuts or nut butter + Luna bar.
+One cup of soy milk to drink.

 10:00 am: 4-8 oz of Super Smoothie

 - Recipe: 1 small banana peeled, 1 cup frozen berries (such as blueberries, strawberries, blackberries or raspberries), 1/2 cup vanilla soy milk, 1/2 cup vanilla ice cream, 1 scoop whey protein (optional extra-protein boost), 2 teaspoons lemon or orange juice

 - Tip: A smoothie is a great way to pack a big nutrient punch.
 Besides adding calories to the diet, soy milk, ice cream, and whey will provide calcium and protein.
 The berries and citrus juice are a great way to get vitamin C and folate.
 Vitamin C is an important antioxidant during pregnancy that protects tissues from damage, helps the body absorb iron, as well as helps build a healthy immune system.
 Folate helps support the placenta and prevents spina bifida and other neural tube defects.

 11:00 am: Half can soup with added-in red or white kidney beans and/or brown or white rice.
 Slice of deli pizza with cooked spinach added on top.
 Apple + slice of cheese or peanut butter